The Role of Human Culture In Natural Selection

 Consider, from the broadest perspective, the ramifications of such a trend.
 Will we be the first or only civilization to seize control of its evolution?
 If not, what are the present capacities of civilizations that have already done so?
 Perhaps posthuman civilizations are analogous to DNA at the magnitude of cosmic evolution?

-[Thanks for reading!
-You might also like "Before the Big Bang: Posthuman Computers in Black Holes?"]
+If you like these thoughts, you might also like “Before the Big Bang: Posthuman Computers in Black Holes?”]